akurasy/k8s-mongo-testing/README.md

 the mongoDB was deployed at the frontend using mongo-express.

-# the following requirements below is necessary when using minikube fior deployment:
+# the following requirements below are necessary when using minikube for deployment:
 2 CPUs or more
 2GB of free memory
 20GB of free disk space